awaragi/mocha-testrail-reporter/README.md

 ## Usage

-Ensure that your testrail installation API is enabled and generate your API keys.
-See [Username and API Key](http://docs.gurock.com/testrail-api2/accessing#username_and_api_key)

-Add reporter to `cypress.json`:
+Add reporter to the `cypress.json`:

 ```json
 "reporter": "cypress-testrail-reporter",